RichLewis007/React-19-Real-Time-Launchpad/README.md

 </div>

 # React 19 Real-Time Launchpad
-A React 19 demo app.
+An educational app with extensive discussion of features used.

-Hey there!
-I'm Rich Lewis, and this is my take on what e-commerce could look like with React 19.
+This is my take on what e-commerce could look like with React 19.
 I built this demo to explore the latest features and show how they work together in a real application.

 ## What's this about?